Garethp/Mods-of-Mistria-Installer/README.md

 new enough to install the mod and tell the user if they're unable to install the mod without updating the installer.
 The `manifestVersion` field isn't used yet, but will allow for backwards compatibility in future versions of the installer if large changes are made to how mods are structured.

+While MOMI will keep Aurie up to date automatically in the background, if you define a `minAurieVersion` then MOMI will prevent users from installing the mod if they don't have that version of Aurie installed and if they are not online to download it.
+If the user is online, this will not have any effect, as MOMI will automatically download the latest version of Aurie on each install.

 ### `fiddle/`
 JSON files in the `fiddle/` folder will get merged into the game's `__fiddle__.json` file.
 You can name the files however